Rappid-exe/Rappid-exe/README.md

 I am an Aerospace Engineering student, Boeing intern and aspiring software engineer looking to grow my skills and horizons through challenging projects and tackling problems.
 I believe that no one actually knows what they are doing until they simply get started, and that is why the best way to learn is to simply start.

-Meta Llama - Impact Hackathon: https://github.com/sd2879/llama_scoutie_ai
+Meta Llama - Impact Hackathon - Multimodal, AI agent software that connects businesses to the best content creators for their marketing needs. https://github.com/sd2879/llama_scoutie_ai
 ![image](https://github.com/user-attachments/assets/e84def70-ac26-4fe7-a619-bba0c7a97d66)